gjhuizing/wasserstein-eigenvectors/README.md

 # Numerical experiments on Wasserstein Eigenvectors

-This repository contains Jupyter notebooks to replicate the experiments from our paper "Unsupervised Ground Metric Learning Using Wasserstein Eigenvectors" (Huizing, Cantini, Peyré 2021).
-The preprint will be available soon on arXiv.
+This repository contains Jupyter notebooks to replicate the experiments from our paper "Unsupervised Ground Metric Learning Using Wasserstein Eigenvectors" (Huizing, Cantini, Peyré 2021). https://arxiv.org/abs/2102.06278

 ## Notebooks